-- a) Type 4 alarm system, and - b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.
+- b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.
 However, a building fire hydrant system is required in all cases if the building is four storeys or higher.